bjornsturmberg/NumBAT/docs/source/tutorial.rst

 .. figure:: ../../lit_examples/lit_06_2-gain_spectra-MB_PE_comps.png
    :scale: 50 %

-   Gain spectra of NW diameter 1160 nm, as in Fig. 4 of paper, showing near perfect cancellation at 5.4 GHz.
+   Gain spectra of a nanowire with diameter 1160 nm, as in Fig. 4 of Florez, showing near perfect cancellation at 5.4 GHz.

 .. figure:: ../../lit_examples/lit_06_2-gain_spectra-MB_PE_comps-logy.png
    :scale: 50 %

-   Gain spectra of NW diameter 1160 nm, as in Fig. 4 of paper, showing near perfect cancellation at 5.4 GHz.
+   Gain spectra of a nanowire with diameter 1160 nm, as in Fig. 4 of paper, showing near perfect cancellation at 5.4 GHz.

 .. raw:: latex